 The APMA Board of Trustees, abstract judges, chair of the Annual Meeting Committee, or employees/independent contractors of APMA are ineligible to participate in the APMA Abstract Competition; with the caveat that residents supervised by the above-referenced parties may participate, but the above-referenced parties may not receive any monetary award.

-Check out the winners from the 2018 Abstracts Competition in Washington, DC.
+Check out the winners from the 2020 Abstracts Competition.